E. Honda: Animation

-Merchandising
+Promotion and reception

-Honda was the seventh action figure made in a series for the 1993 G.I.
-Joe Street Fighter line.
-The figure is actually unique compared to the others: no parts were reused to make it, requiring a unique mold needing to be made due to his size.
-The character's legs could be squeezed together to have the upper body bend down in a headbutt motion and was jointed to allow for the Hundred Hand Slap move.
-The toy was discontinued in 1994.
-A variant of it was later released in 1994 for the Street Fighter live action movie line of toys by Hasbro, a tweaked version of the previous action figure (complicating a bit, as the toy resembled the actor in the film very little and more the video game counterpart).
-Like all toys in the line, both came with attachable weapon pieces despite the fact the character did not use any in the game or film.
-Another action figure was released much later on as part of SOTA's Revolutions Series 1.
-The figure featured a positionable waist, arms, and legs, and an alternate head for different facial expression.
-A limited edition version of the figure using Honda's default Street Fighter II Turbo colors was released in the second quarter of 2008, with only 504 units produced.
+In 1993, a Honda action figure was made as part of the G.I.
+Joe "Street Fighter" line, with a variant later released for the Street Fighter live action movie.
+The figure is unique compared to the others: no parts were reused to make it, requiring a unique mold to be made due to his size.
+The character's legs could be squeezed together to have the upper body bend down in a headbutt motion and was jointed to allow kids to recreate his Hundred Hand Slap move.
+Another action figure was released in 2008 as part of SOTA's Revolutions Series 1, with a limited edition variant using his Street Fighter II Turbo colors.
+The figure featured a positionable waist, arms, and legs, and an alternate head for a different facial expression.